 Admission applications must be postmarked on or before February

-Any scholarship received by a student is applied toward comprehensive fee
+Any scholarship received by a student is applied toward tuition

 costs at the College.
 Scholarship winners may also be eligible

 for additional need-based financial assistance.
 The Centre Aid

 Form (CAF) and Free Application for Federal Student Aid (FAFSA)